OooShiny-Community/Code-of-Conduct/README.md

     - Stalking or following
     - Any other kind of harassment
 2. **Be respectful.** Disagreement is not an opportunity to attack someone else's thoughts or opinions.
 Although views may differ, remember to approach every situation with patience and care.
-3. **Be encouraging.** Share your knowledge, prop up those who need support, go out of your way to support and mentor those who are unseen or unheard.
+3. **Be encouraging.** Share your knowledge.
+Prop up those who need support.
+Go out of your way to support and mentor those who are unseen or unheard.
 4. **Be considerate.** Think about how your contribution will affect others in the community.
 Be mindful of sarcasm and snark that detract from or derail the conversation in a negative way.
 Trolling and personal attacks are forbidden.
 5. **Be exemplary and remember the person**.
 When you communicate to other people on this list, you must ask yourself “Would I say this to the person's face in front of a group of my respected peers, mentors, teachers, and students?”
 6. **Be open minded.** Embrace new people and new ideas.
 Our community is continually evolving and we welcome positive change.